swissup/swissup.github.io/m1/easytabs/use-cases.md

 ```html
 <a href="#TAB_ALIAS_FROM_BACKEND" class="easytabs-anchor easytabs-scroll easytabs-animate">Description</a>
 ```
-For example, the link below will activate the description tab:
+For example, the link mentioned below will activate the description tab:

 ```html
 <a href="#product_tabs_description_tabbed" class="easytabs-anchor easytabs-scroll easytabs-animate">Description</a>